MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab00_Validate_lab_environment.md

 ### Task 1 – Create environment

-1. Access <https://admin.Powerplatform.microsoft.com> and log in with your Microsoft 365 credentials if prompted again.
+1. Access Power Platform admin center [https://admin.Powerplatform.microsoft.com](https://admin.Powerplatform.microsoft.com) and log in with your Microsoft 365 credentials if prompted again.

 2. Select **Environments** and click **+ New**.